https://www.stjohnsceacademy.co.uk/wp-content/uploads/2025/10/Screenshot-2025-10-06-080339.png

 Intent

-At St. John’s we believe that reading is the key to success which opens doors to a world of knowledge.
+At St John’s we believe that reading is the key to success which opens doors to a world of knowledge.
 It is central to general progress and developing an understanding across the curriculum.
 As such, the teaching of reading is given a high priority at the heart of our curriculum.

 Our aim is for all pupils, irrespective of their needs, abilities or background, to learn to read fluently and with understanding through a variety of discreet and cross-curricular learning opportunities.
 We aim to meet, and where possible exceed the expectations in the Early Learning Goals and the National Curriculum with progress being rapid and sustained throughout school.
 Once pupils can decode effectively, we aim to build word recognition and develop comprehension skills in order to produce secure, confident and independent readers who enjoy and understand the benefits of reading.